Castle (Macaulay book)

-Castle is a Caldecott Honor award-winning book by David Macaulay published in 1977.
+Castle is a Caldecott Honor award-winning book written and illustrated by David Macaulay published in 1977.
 The book offers a detailed illustrated description of Aberwyvern castle, a fictional castle built between 1283 and 1288.
 Like many of Macaulay's other works, it consists of a written description of the construction process accompanied by pen-and-ink drawings.
 A great deal of detail is put into the descriptions, and he describes the workers and tools that would have been needed for the construction of a medieval castle.